Green Crack Pricing Trends

 Then, I kicked into overdrive.
 I met a young cannabis enthusiast named Desmond who was interested in all things related to this great plant.
 He had no idea I was about to unleash a barrage of words upon him.
 My girlfriend insisted we get a picture together, one which I look far too awake in.
 Instead of trying some indica Ultra Sonja to calm down, I picked up a cup of Happy Heart Hemp Coffee.
 Then, an hour later, a Cannabis Energy Drink with mango.
 Mango contains myrcene, which is said to intensify a THC high.
 My uncomfortable energy was peaking, as I was noticeably jittery talking to other vendors.

 Way to nail a first impression, Jake.

-I tried the Green Crack again the next day to similar effect.
+I tried the strain again the next day to similar effect.
 I’m prone to pacing while talking on the phone, but I was actually retracing my steps, avoiding cracks, and still interrupting people on conference calls because I flat-out couldn’t shut up.
 It had little effect on my tooth pain, with the subtle throbbing reverberating in my noggin.
 A couple of hours later, I had calmed down playing “2048” in an attempt to focus on a singular thing.
 I’m no physician, but this is as close as I’ve come to marijuana-induced ADD.

-As a big fan of sativas, I had expected to enjoy the Green Crack high I’d always had.
+As a big fan of sativas, I had expected to enjoy the strain’s high I’d always had.
 Primarily, a dialed-in and centered buzz that allowed me to knock out tasks as they came up.
 Instead, I was all over the place.
 A kid wearing Moon boots in a jumpy castle.
 Perhaps it has the opposite effect for some, providing a certain calmness to their day.
 I was closer to chanting “Serenity now!” than relaxing, though.
 Green Crack is a hell of a drug, man.